Luiz Otávio and Goulart miss Bahia against Sampaio; duo was not related and stayed in Salvador | Bahia

 Luiz Otávio in Bahia training — Photo: Felipe Oliveira / EC Bahia / Publicity

-Without Luiz Otávio, the tendency is for Gabriel Xavier to return to Bahia’s title.
+Without Luiz Otávio, the tendency is for Gabriel Xavier to return to the title of Bahia.
 The defender was selected when coach Enderson Moreira set up the Tricolor with three defenders.

 Main reinforcement of the Bahian team in 2022, Ricardo Goulart debuted last weekend, in the 1-0 victory over CSA.
 The attacking midfielder started among the reserves and replaced Daniel in the 35th minute of the second half.